From Feelings to Metrics: Understanding and Formalizing How Users Vibe-Test LLMs: Acknowledgments

 \section{Acknowledgments}

-This research was supported by the Israel Science Foundation (grant No. 2942/25) and the European Union (ERC, Control-LM, 101165402).
+This research was supported by the Israel Science Foundation (grant No. 2942/25), by the Israeli Ministry of Science (grant no. 7256), and the European Union (ERC, Control-LM, 101165402).
 Views and opinions expressed are those of the authors only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency; neither the European Union nor the granting authority can be held responsible for them.
 We thank the ``Google Academic Program Award'' for providing access to Gemini.
 We would like to express our gratitude to Gili Lior for valuable feedback and thoughtful comments throughout this work, and also thank Dana Arad, Tomer Ashuach, Orian Dabod, Noam Dahan, Shahar Levy, Nir Mazor, and Michael Toker for their assistance and support.